marcon29/rails-archery-score-tracker/notes.md

 # Archer Controller
     - this is where to test attr formatting methods with actual input

+# Round Controller
+    - can't allow an empty value for user_edit to be passed to model
+        - i.e. no user_edit = "", must not use at all and allow DB default or explictly setting only

 # Sessions Controller
     - since Archer.default_cat will auto-update over time, need way to check if default_age_class must also update upon login